rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Your name can be added directly after the last word if you don't provide any code examples or don't need multiple paragraphs.
 Otherwise, it's best to make as a new paragraph.

+### Updating the Gemfile.lock

+Some changes requires the dependencies to be upgraded.
+In these cases make sure you run `bundle update` to get the right version of the dependency and commit the `Gemfile.lock` file within your changes.

 ### Sanity Check

 You should not be the only person who looks at the code before you submit it.